bjerrep/obsoleta/README.md

 	/home/obsoleta/test/test_simple/b
 	/home/obsoleta/test/test_simple/a

-This is as far as this project has made it for now.
-But conceptually there isn't a long way to a pseudo script that could wrap everything up:
+Conceptually there isn't a long way to a pseudo script that could wrap everything up:

 	for path in "--path test/test_simple --package all --buildorder --printpaths" cd path